Zaibonisha/mern-authentication/README.md

 ## Installation

-To install the necessary dependencies, :
+## To install the necessary dependencies and run app :
--cd into server and run npm install then npm start to start the server -cd into frontend and run npm instal the npm start to start the frontend
+- cd into server and run npm install then npm start to start the server
+- cd into frontend and run npm instal the npm start to start the frontend